 Over 30 years ago in the early 1990’s, when I was a former ICU nurse, every now and again, there would be a call to go and help-out the busy nurses in the Coronary Care Unit.
-At the time, I didn’t give a thought to how many of these patients were women in their post-menopause years.
+At the time, I didn’t give a thought to how many of the patients lying in beds hooked up to cardiac monitors were women who had just arrived in their post-menopause years.
 But they were.
-Now that I’m in my post-menopause years myself, these memories make so much sense.
+And now that I’m in post-menopause myself and my women’s healthy ageing studies have lead me down the rabbit-hole about how much effect low oestrogen has on other organs around the body, including cardiac muscle, these old memories make so much sense.

 Unbeknownst to me at the same time that I was a young nurse, helping out my colleagues in the CCU, over 153,000 post-menopausal women in America were entering one of the largest women’s health studies to be undertaken.
 Today I thank them.

 As participants in the Women’s Health Initiative Study they were recruited between 1993 and 1998 and their magnesium intake at the time, was assessed using a validated food frequency questionnaire.
 It is well known that magnesium plays an important role in cardiac physiology, helping the heart to contract.
 Over the next decade, coronary heart disease was measured in this cohort as well as sudden death.
-This week, as we move into the New Year, a brand new women’s health study has gone back to this original research, reminding us that as we move into our post-menopause years, [when our periods have stopped for a year or more], then having adequate dietary magnesium (not supplements) matters.
+Earlier this year, a brand new women’s health study has gone back to this original research, reminding us that as we move into our post-menopause years, [when our periods have stopped for a year or more], then having adequate dietary magnesium (not supplements) matters.

 Magnesium is a supplement that is heavily marketed to women in menopause.
 Often we don’t understand why, but as oestrogen declines, this has a negative effect on our blood vessels and blood pressure as well as our sleep.
 Studies have shown that when magnesium levels are low, this can contribute to over-stimulation of the brain nerve-transmitters as well as high blood pressure.
 But there’s another reason that low magnesium can be problematic for women in post-menopause, and this is because this fabulous mineral plays an important role in cardiac electro-physiology – it helps in the conduction of your heart beat and it helps to regulate your blood pressure.